Microshift Centos Xpress Plus Flat Bar Shifters 2×11, SL-R861-2

 Installation

-Installing them was straightforward thanks to the forged alloy clamps made for my flat bar.
-My set came with shifting cables that are easy to replace and are protected by a rubber piece to keep water out of the internal mechanism.
-I had some black outer cables in one box and cable end in one of my screw boxes, which I cut and ended according to the needed lengths.
-I clicked until I had the longest cable and threaded them through.
+Installing them was straightforward thanks to the forged alloy clamps, strong and kind of flexible.
+My ordered pair set came with shifting cables.
+They are easy to replace and protected a rubber piece to keep water out of the internal mechanism.
+I had some black housing in one carton and cable ends in one of my screw boxes, which I cut and ended according to my desired or needed lengths.
+I clicked the shifters until the cables were the longest and threaded them through the outer housings and the guides on the frame.
 I secured the appropriate cables to the front and rear derailleurs, ensuring they were as tight as possible.
 I tested both front and rear derailleur shifting, and it worked like it should.

 For Microshift's own details, you can click on it's own manual @ Xpress Shifter Installation guide...